-Bystander intervention is one of the most effective ways to prevent sexual assault.
+Bystander intervention is one of the most effective ways to interrupt a potential sexual assault.
 An active bystander is someone who has the moral courage to find a way to safely intervene to stop a potentially dangerous situation.
-In a recent survey, of the 4% of Junior Enlisted respondents who observed a high risk situation that they believed was or could have led to sexual assault, 86% intervened.*
+In a previous survey, of the four percent of Junior Enlisted respondents who observed a high risk situation that they believed was or could have led to sexual assault, 86 percent intervened.*

 Safety is Your Top Priority